Ex-Venezuela bank official avoids prison time in bribery case

-NEW YORK (Reuters) - A former official with a Venezuelan state-owned bank on Friday avoided prison time beyond the 16-1/2 months she already served after admitting that she accepted millions of dollars in bribes from a Wall Street brokerage to which she steered business.
+NEW YORK, Jan 15 (Reuters) - A former official with a Venezuelan state-owned bank on Friday avoided prison time beyond the 16-1/2 months she already served after admitting that she accepted millions of dollars in bribes from a Wall Street brokerage to which she steered business.

 Maria de los Angeles Gonzalez de Hernandez, who was a senior official at Caracas-based Banco de Desarrollo Económico y Social de Venezuela, also known as Bandes, was further ordered by U.S. District Judge Denise Cote to forfeit the roughly $5 million she garnered from the scheme.